Foldings in relatively hyperbolic groups: Carrier Graphs of groups

 \begin{remark} Note that condition 4 of Definition~\ref{def:nu-normal} implies that if $A_v\cap P_i\neq 1$ for some $i$ then there exists $e\in E_v$ with $\omega_e(A_e)=A_v\cap P_i$ and $g_e=1$.
-It is moreover a consequence of Lemma~\ref{lem:peripheral_substitution} (See Remark~\ref{remark_g_i}) that this also holds if there exists $a\in A_v$ such that a geodesic representing $a$ starts or ends with an element of $P_i$ of $X$-length at least $\nu/2$. \end{remark}
+It is moreover a consequence of Lemma~\ref{lem:peripheral_substitution} that this also holds if there exists $a\in A_v$ such that a geodesic word representing $a$ starts or ends with element of $P_i$ of $X$-length at least $\nu/2$. \end{remark}

 Lemma~\ref{lem:peripheral_substitution} gives some justification for the definition of a \ppp edge in Definition~\ref{def:distinguished_edge}.
 Indeed, let $t=(\ldots ,a,\ldots)$ be an $\A$-path where $a$ is an element of some essential vertex group, $s$ is a realization of $t$ and $p$ is a \ppp edge in the geodesic subpath of $s$ associated with $a$.
-Then it follows from the previous lemma, that $t$ can be modified into an $\A$-path $t'$ with $\nu_\mathcal{A}(t')=\nu_\mathcal{A}(t)$ by replacing the $\A$-subpath $(a)$ of $t$ with some $\A$-path $(a_1,e,a',e^{-1},a_2)$ for an essential edge $e$, such that for some realization $s'$ of $t'$ with the same endpoints as $s$, $p$ is connected to the \ppp edge $p'$ of $s'$ corresponding to $a'$ and the $X$-distance of the endpoints of $p$ and $p'$ is at most $3\nu$.
+Then it follows from Lemma~\ref{lem:peripheral_substitution}, that $t$ can be modified into an $\A$-path $t'$ with $\nu_\mathcal{A}(t')=\nu_\mathcal{A}(t)$ by replacing the $\A$-subpath $(a)$ of $t$ with some $\A$-path $(a_1,e,a',e^{-1},a_2)$ for an essential edge $e$, such that for some realization $s'$ of $t'$ with the same endpoints as $s$, $p$ is connected to the \ppp edge $p'$ of $s'$ corresponding to $a'$ and the $X$-distance of the endpoints of $p$ and $p'$ is at most $2\nu$.

 \begin{lemma} Let $(G,\PP)$ be a torsion-free relatively hyperbolic group with symmetric finite generating set $X$, $(\mathcal{A},((\mathcal{C}_i,c_i))_{1\leq i\leq k})$ an $M$-prenormal $(G,\PP)$-carrier graph and $\nu=\nu(G,\PP,X,M)$ be the constant from Lemma~\&~Definition~\ref{lem:bounded-generation}.